SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

 When the tourist numbers were lower, the foreigners buying villas were barely noticeable.
 The authorities could almost turn a blind eye to the relatively small number of foreigners circumnavigating the laws.
 In many cases they did, mainly because no one complained.

-But as foreign interest in acquiring Thai property steadily increased, the resentment among Thai nationals grew stronger.
+But as foreign interest in acquiring Phuket property steadily increased, the resentment among Thai nationals grew stronger.
 Anyone who believes that the government will sit idly by and watch the laws of the Kingdom be openly flouted forever is demonstrating a complete ignorance of the depth of feeling which the Thai people have toward foreigners attempting to buy their land.

 The Blind Leading the Blind

-When foreigners investors are being told “all is well” with a villa purchased using nominee shareholders, all is clearly not well with the advice they are receiving.
+When foreigner investors are being told “all is well” with a villa purchased using nominee shareholders, all is clearly not well with the advice they are receiving.
 Any purchase through a Thai Company must be a trading company, not simply a holding company, in order not to fall afoul of the law.

 Those conveying this message to buyers are some of the very same foreigners freshly arrived from overseas.
 And there is always the possibility that the people teaching them the ropes are not fully aware of the complexities of Thai property law.